Small Groups Registration

 MID UX Designer

-Their application process depended on fragmented data sources, Pendragon forms, handwritten notes and manually transcribed spreadsheets, that were compiled and managed by "Cluster servants".
+When an interested group applied to be part of the TIST's program, their application process depended on fragmented data sources: Pendragon forms, handwritten notes and manually transcribed spreadsheets, that were compiled and managed by "Cluster servants",.(fina)

-Their application process depended on fragmented data sources, Pendragon forms, handwritten notes and manually transcribed spreadsheets, that were compiled and managed by "Cluster servants".
+When an interested group applied to be part of the TIST's program, their application process depended on fragmented data sources: Pendragon forms, handwritten notes and manually transcribed spreadsheets, that were compiled and managed by "Cluster servants",.(fina)

-This lack of centralization has made monitoring costly and inefficient, often requiring long verification processes to gather evidence for groups that might drop off and long waiting periods to receive cash incentives, followed by the risk of TIST being perceived as an untrustworthy organization.
+The lack of centralization, made monitoring costly and inefficient, often requiring long verification processes to gather evidence for groups that might drop off and long waiting periods to receive cash incentives, resulting in the risk of TIST being perceived as an untrustworthy organization.

 First steps in the field